twaynew/test-blog/index.md

 ---
-title: Welcome to my blog
+title: Welcome to another blog page where all the blogging is going on
 ---

+Well, well, so this is a blog.
+Am I a blogger now?